luke-gregor/cookiecutter-science-pub/{{ cookiecutter.repo_name }}/README.md

     │   ├── data           <- Scripts to download or generate data │   │   ├── download_data.py
     │   │   └── make_dataset.py
     │   │
-    │   ├── docs           <- Scripts that are used to create documentation from markdown │   │   └── sphinx_index.py
-    │   │
     │   ├── analysis       <- Scripts to do your scientific analysis that is not visualization │   │